-Among the current exposures for 6-7 year-olds, current paracetamol use was more strongly associated with asthma and rhinoconjunctivitis than with eczema.
+. ה mother's level of education and all other variables in the table for that age group with eczema.
 Open fire cooking was more strongly associated with both asthma and eczema than rhinoconjunctivitis but the confidence intervals were wide.
-Maternal smoking was more strongly associated with asthma than with eczema or rhinoconjunctivitis.
+Maternal smoking was more strongly associated with asthma than with eczema or rhinoconiunctivitis.
 Affluent centres showed a stronger effect of open fire cooking on asthma and rhinoconjunctivitis, whereas in non-affluent centres the stronger effect was on asthma and eczema.

 Among 13-14 year-olds, similar to the younger children, maternal smoking had a stronger association with asthma than with either eczema or rhinoconjunctivitis, and current paracetamol showed a stronger association with asthma and rhinoconjunctivitis than with eczema.
 The biggest difference between affluent and non-affluent countries was observed for open fire cooking.
-In affluent countries, there were stronger associations with eczema than with asthma or rhinoconjunctivitis although it is important to note that the confidence intervals were exceptionally large due to the rarity of cooking on open fires in the affluent centres.
+In affluent countries, there were stronger associations with eczema than with asthma or rhinoconjunctivitis, although it is important to note that the confidence intervals were exceptionally large due to the rarity of cooking on open fires in the affluent centres.